anvetsu/reo/README.md

 ### A 5-minute Tutorial

 In this short tutorial, let's create and manipulate a database for managing employee salaries.
-A columnar-table is one of the basic structures used by Motto.
+A columnar-table is one of the basic structures used by Reo.
 This format makes it easy and efficient to write functions that aggregate values in individual columns.

 We use the `tab` function to manually create a table: